Kiminaze/docs/docs/scripts/AdvancedParking/convars.md

 # Convars

-{% hint style="info" %}
+!!! info
 	All of AdvancedParking's convars are prefixed with the current resource name.
 If you change the resource name, you change the convar name!
-{% endhint %}

-{% hint style="info" %}
+!!! info
 	All following convars can be set to `0` (disabled) or `1` (enabled).
 The default value is shown in the example below.
-{% endhint %}

 ## telemetry

 Enables/disables telemetry.
 If enabled, sends AdvancedParking's server and client logs to our servers for analysis and debugging.
-Logs are stored for approximately 7 days under normal circumstances.
+Logs are stored for a maximum of 8 days under normal circumstances.

 Data includes: